BillZito/behavioral-cloning/README.md

 1. model.h5 - The model weights.
 1. successful_models - A list of the models and weights for models that get around the track successfully.

+## Methodology ##
+1. First, I tried recording my own data and adding several image processing steps with a copy of Comma.ai's model.
+I realized that I was trying to change too many things at once, and so tested adding one image processing step at a time until I figured out that flipping images horizontally and adding left and right camera images were two of the only steps that improved my car's driving.
+1. I created a copy of Nvidia's model based on their paper (copying their convolutional and fully connected layers almost exactly).
+Their model performed well with similar constraints, and was much smaller than Comma.ai's model, so I knew it would reduce the time it took me to test subsequent models.
+1. I predicted that dropout would be necessary to prevent the model from overfitting, especially given the lower complexity of my simulator images compared to real-world images for Nvidia.
+I found out that a dropout of .5 worked best through guess and test.
+1. I saw that the validation score leveled off at around epoch 15, suggesting that the model was overfitting after that point, and testing epochs 10-20 found that epoch 15 performed the best (getting to the turn after the bridge).
+1. I lowered the learning rate to .0001 and trained the model for 5 more epochs, prediction that this would allow me to reduce the validation score without overfitting.
+The model with a couple epochs
+1. I knew that my data was biased towards '0' steering angles, so I tried correcting by adding a 1.3x multiplier (found by guess and test) in the drive.py file to each steering angle.
+This allowed the car to make steeper turns.

 ## Data Processing (process_data.py) ##
 Left and right camera images are saved with +.3 and -.3 steering angle changes respectively to generate more images.